alterNERDtive/LiveSplit-Elite-Magic-8-Ball-Championship/README.md

 you get one last stop, then the timer will stop and reset once you dock back at Garden Ring.

+There are two settings:

+* `Write the number of stops to a file, e.g. for a stream overlay`: Does exactly that.
+You can find the file in `%AppData%`, the full path will be in the tooltip.
+Disabled by default.
+* `Automatically reset when docking back at Garden Ring`: Automatically reset when you have finished a run and dock back at Garden ring.
+Enabled by default.

 **Note**: If your _next stop is Garden Ring_ when the time limit is reached, you will either have to reset LiveSplit manually after docking there or re-dock to have the AutoSplitter reset it for you.